-Alice Davis: We will connect Ducks Unlimited, and the First Nations along the Qu’Appelle, these would be our first contacts.
+Davis: We will connect Ducks Unlimited, and the First Nations along the Qu’Appelle, these would be our first contacts.
 The First Nations have a lot of Treaty Land Entitlement land that is often leased back to farmers, there are acres and acres of that land in our watershed.
-We have a great relationship with the U of Saskatchewan where the Global Institute of Water Security resides, I think we could tap into the scientists there, there would be other groups we would reach out to assist us with this, to pay for research, to pay for services that other groups may offer us, to get this project to do what it is supposed to do – to concentrate the BMPs in one area so that we can see what is working.
+We have a great relationship with U of S where the Global Institute of Water Security resides, I think we could tap into the scientists there, there would be other groups we would reach out to assist us with this, to pay for research, to pay for services that other groups may offer us, to get this project to do what it is supposed to do – to concentrate the BMPs in one area so that we can see what is working.
 We need to find the best ways to keep our water safe, clean, and well managed.

 WT: I’m aware of the testing done in Lake Ontario for excess nutrients flowing into the lake, is this a similar situation, excess nitrogen fertilizer coming into the lakes?
 Is that the principal problem, and what are the other issues?

-Alice Davis: It's definitely part of it, and also the illegal drainage, where after a heavy rain event, after floods we had in 2011 and 2014, there was a lot of water laying on the fields.
+Davis: Definitely part of it, and also the illegal drainage, where after a heavy rain event, after floods we had in 2011 and 2014, there was a lot of water laying on the fields.
 Farmers like to farm corner to corner, they don’t want to go around (water) so they drain it.
 These drainage ditches are not permitted by our Water Security Agency, and the water runs into our rivers and lakes, carrying fertilizer, creating a green algae mess.

-Alice Davis: It’s something that farmers don’t want to deal with, they drain the wetlands so they can farm the whole field.
+Davis: It’s something that farmers don’t want to deal with, they drain the wetlands so they can farm the whole field.
 The wetlands dry up.

 WT: I haven’t seen change come about just because someone says they have an idea, why will you’re asking for change work?